Guidance and Science Reports

 How to Bias Correct UKCP18 data

 The choice of whether to bias correct data and the method chosen can be very specific to the user application.
 For this reason, UKCP18 projections are presented without additional bias correction.
-This guide helps users to make informed choices about bias correction: How to Bias Correct UKCP18 data [809KB]
+This guide helps users to make informed choices about bias correction: How to Bias Correct UKCP18 data [809KB].

 Provides the highlights from each of the components of UKCP18 including observations, projections over land and the marine projections.
 Read Science Overview [20MB].

 In response to some user queries, we’ve also published a technical note [1.1MB] clarifying characteristics of the probabilistic projections data such as the clipping at the extremes ends of the distributions and non-zero sum of anomalies during the baseline period.
+You can also find more details about the perturbed parameter set of global projections in Met Office Technical Note 101.